dmahr1/quick-reference/index.md

 - Virtual Environments with **`Conda`**
   - **Conda** is a more broad package, environment, and dependency management system than pip since it is designed to work for all languages, not just Python.
   - **Anaconda** is a distribution of lots of software used in data science via Conda.
-  - **Miniconda** is a distribution with minimal software to “start from scratch”.
+  - **Miniconda** is a distribution with minimal software to "start from scratch".
   - **`conda env list`** lists all environments currently available.
   - **`conda create --name my_env`** creates a new environment my_env.
 Use the `python=3.x` flag to specify the version of Python to use.
   - **`conda activate my_env`** activates the environment my_env. deactivate returns to base.